eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 **NB** The AMQP adapter needs to be configured for TLS in order to support this mechanism.

+## Resource Limit Checks

+The adapter performs additional checks regarding [resource limits]({{< ref "/concepts/resource-limits.md" >}}) when a client tries to connect and/or send a message to the adapter.

-## Connection Limits
+### Connection Limits

-After verifying the credentials, the number of existing connections is checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the AMQP adapter.
-If the limit is exceeded then the connection request is not accepted.
+The adapter fails the SASL handshake with a client

+* if the maximum number of simultaneously connected devices for the client's tenant is reached, or
+* if the maximum number of connections per protocol adapter instance is reached.

-## Connection Duration Limits
+### Connection Duration Limits

-Before accepting any connection requests from the devices, the AMQP adapter verifies that the configured [connection duration limit] ({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) is not exceeded.
-If the limit has been already reached, then the connection request is not accepted.
+The adapter fails the SASL handshake with a client if the [connection duration limit]({{< ref "/concepts/resource-limits.md#connection-duration-limit" >}}) that has been configured for the client’s tenant is exceeded.

-## Message Limits
+### Message Limits

+The adapter

+* fails the SASL handshake with a client and
+* rejects any AMQP 1.0 message containing
+  * telemetry data or an event uploaded by a client
+  * a command sent by a north bound application

-Before accepting any telemetry or event or command messages, the AMQP adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
-The incoming message is discarded if the limit is exceeded.
+if the [message limit]({{< relref "/concepts/resource-limits.md" >}}) that has been configured for the device’s tenant is exceeded.

 ## Connection Event